gupy-io/searchops/docs/RTR/README.md

             [ alias |-> "idx_r", index |-> "idx_v2" ],
             [ alias |-> "idx_w", index |-> "idx_v2" ]
         });
-    DeleteSource:
+    DeleteSourceIndex:
         cluster := DeleteIndex(cluster, "idx_v1");
-    Check:
-        assert ~ExistsIndex(cluster, "idx_v1");
-        assert ExistsIndex(cluster, "idx_v2");
-        assert ExistsAlias(cluster, [ alias |-> "idx_r", index |-> "idx_v2" ]);
-        assert ExistsAlias(cluster, [ alias |-> "idx_w", index |-> "idx_v2" ]);
 end process
 end algorithm *)
 ```

-If we want to check the "zero downtime" property of this system, we can simply
+If we want to check the "zero downtime" property of this system, we can add
-model check it to not terminate with errors.
-It indeed passes that check and can
+another process that searches for documents and model check it to not terminate
-be said to have zero downtime.
-If we want to check the "relocation transparency"
-property, we can either check for the temporal property `StatesAreConsistent` as
-an invariant or manually add a searching user process that checks search
-results:
+with errors.

 ```
 process search = "GET /_search"
+variables response = {}
 begin
     SearchRequest:
-        assert known_documents = Search(cluster, "idx_r");
+        response := Search(cluster, "idx_r");
 end process
 ```

-With only such read processes the model checks without errors, so there is no
-downtime indeed.
-But what happens with relocation transparency if we add a
-process that creates a document?
+It indeed passes the check and can be said to have zero downtime.
+But if we want
+to check the "relocation transparency" property, we can change the process to
+create a new document and add an expectation about the state of existing
+documents:

 ```
 process create = "PUT /idx_w/_create/{id}"